sileverfall/MySQL/README.md

 # MySQL
-There are some basic exercises with mysql.
+There are some basic exercises by MySQL in III.